A lot or a little?

 What's the story?

 In THE BUTTERFLY EFFECT, Evan (Ashton Kutcher) is a tortured soul given to blackouts as a child.
 Now in college, as his memories begin to return, Evan regrets not having been able to save Kayleigh (Amy Smart), the girl he loved, from her abusive father.
-He realizes that can go back in time and change the direction of events, but each time he does he makes things worse.
+He realizes that he can go back in time and change the direction of events, but each time he does he makes things worse.
 Evan goes back to the moment in which he agreed to take his clothes off for a child porn video made by Kayleigh's father (Eric Stoltz).
-Instead of saying no or running away or calling the police, 7-year-old Evan's second chance decision is to explain to Kayleigh's father in the words of his adult persona that her father shouldn't destroy her life.
+Instead of saying no or running away or calling the police, 7-year-old Evan's second-chance decision is to explain to Kayleigh's father in the words of his adult persona that her father shouldn't destroy her life.
 Somehow, this instantly persuades him to stop molesting her.
 Then college-age Evan, back in the present but of course remembering the original reality, is transformed from cool guy to frat boy, with Kayleigh transformed from suicidal waitress to happy sorority girl.
-But when 7-year-old Evan showed Kayleigh's father the error of his ways, he forgot about Kayleigh's brother, who now, in scenario #2, as the recipient of all of the abuse in the family, is over-protective of his sister.
+But when 7-year-old Evan showed Kayleigh's father the error of his ways, he forgot about Kayleigh's brother, who now, in scenario number 2, as the recipient of all of the abuse in the family, is over-protective of his sister.
 Disaster ensues and Evan has to find a way to go back again to try to make things work out better.

 Is it any good?

 This movie is pretentious.
 The title comes from the idea, here attributed to "chaos theory," that the flap of a butterfly's wing can produce a typhoon half a world away.
 It's an irresistibly intriguing notion -- all of us have thought about what would happen if we could go back in time and make a different choice.
 But this movie's plot lacks imagination, insight, and even believability.